hrrmsn/secret-service/README.md

 ## secret-service

-Go microservice that retrieve some metrics and send its to the Elastic instance.
+Go microservice that retrieve some metrics in JSON and send its to the Elastic instance.